shimaore/esl/src/response.coffee.md

         p = new Promise (resolve,reject) =>
           @once 'freeswitch_api_response'
           .then ->
-            @_debug? when: 'api response', command:command, call:this
+            @_debug? {when: 'api response', command, call:this}
             reply = @body
             if not reply?
               @_debug? {when:'api failed', why:'no reply', command}
-              reject new Error "no reply to api #{command}" return
+              reject new Error util.inspect {when:'no reply to api',command}
+              return

-            if reply?.match /^-ERR/
+            if reply?.match /^-/
               @_debug? {when:'api response failed', reply, command}
               reject new Error util.inspect {when:'api response',reply,command}
-            else
+              return

             resolve reply
+            return

           @write "api #{command}"